 Research In Motion (RIM for short) has been an icon for Canada with their Blackberry but the fierce competition it has faced since Apple came out with the iPhone has challenged their market hold on the smartphone.
 Not only has Apple taken a bite of their market but so has the Android based smartphones.
 RIM’s stubborn management held on to their vision for long only to have to give away the reign to a new leadership in an attempt to revive the company and the brand.

-Over at Dividend Ninja, there has been some good discussion on the future of RIM and I thought I would share my thoughts.
-It’s far from a dividend investment but with their war chest and low P/E, many are trying to assess if there can be an opportunity here.
+RIM is far from a dividend investment but with their war chest and low P/E, many are trying to assess if there can be an opportunity here.
 Some do have faith considering Fairfax Financials Holdings has increased its ownership to 10% of the company by now.

 If you want to get access to some quick stock research on a technical front, try one of the services below: